rusefi/rusefi_documentation/HOWTO-Get-Running.md

 To adjust running fuel for your first run, use `set_whole_fuel_map XXX` command, where XXX is number of total fuel squirt duration in milliseconds.
 This value is usually between 3 and 12.
 See also [Console Fuel Commands](Dev-Console-Commands#fuel-control)

-One plain MAF workk next step is running with proper MAP sensor calibration & flow rate setting.
+Once plain MAF works next step is running with proper MAP sensor calibration & flow rate setting.

 ### next steps & troubleshooting